dotnet/AspNetCore.Docs/aspnet/fundamentals/dependency-injection.rst

 Now at runtime, Autofac will be used to resolve types and inject dependencies.

-.. list-table:: ASP.NET 5 / DNX Containers (in alphabetical order)
+.. list-table:: ASP.NET Core 1.0 / DNX Containers (in alphabetical order)
    :header-rows: 1

    * - Package (Nuget)